Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 The Colorguard is a competitive performing art.
 Performers combine their equipment (flags, rifles, sabres) with interpretive body movements (dancing/marching/acting).
 During the fall, Colorguard members perform with the band at all football games, UIL competitions, and contests as selected by the directors.
 In the Spring, Colorguard members perform in an indoor season called Winterguard.
 Winterguard allows the team to develop an indoor show and perform at multiple competitions throughout San Antonio that lead to a Color Guard Championship.

-Round Table Theatre Company/Thespian Society: Saul Wright and Charlci Ahrens, sponsors
+Round Table Theatre Company/Thespian Society: Katie Adams and Charlci Ahrens, sponsors

 Become a part of Steele's chapter of the oldest national honor society in the country.
 Come to our bi-weekly meetings to hear information about upcoming auditions, productions and activities.
 All students interested in theatre -- whether onstage or behind the scenes -- are invited!

-SkillsUSA Law Enforcement Club: Chad Dossett and Steve Ellis, advisors
+SkillsUSA Law Enforcement Club: Chad Dossett and Steve Ellis, advisers

 This club is a partnership of students, teachers and industry professionals working together to ensure America has a skilled work force.
 SkillsUSA helps each student excel.
 SkillsUSA serves more than 313,000 students and instructors annually and answers the call of American industry by helping to produce better-prepared employees for the technical work force.
 The organization has 13,000 school chapters in 54 states and territorial associations.
 More than 16,500 instructors and administrators are professional members of SkillsUSA.
 The Steele Law Enforcement Club is open to Law Enforcement Students: past and present.
 Law Enforcement Club competes at the District, State, and National levels in police organized events such as Felony Traffic Stop, Crime Scene Investigation, Forensics, CERT, Building Search, and many more hands on events.
 There are also many leadership competitions available.